 Most taco salad recipes use ground beef, not this one.
 Yet you won’t miss it!
 My walnut taco meat recipe is amazing.
 Now, I don’t often try to ‘mimic’ meat with plants, yet this recipe is pure genius on a plate.
 All you do is place walnuts in a bowl with water and a little lemon juice.
 Let sit for 8 hours or overnight to soften.

 When ready, drain and rinse the soaked walnuts.
 Then add to a food processor with tamari (gluten-free soy sauce) and a few spices and grind it all up.
-You can turn up the spice on this 'meat' as much or as little as you want.
+You can turn up the spice on this ‘meat’ as much or as little as you want.
 If you have a fav taco seasoning, use that instead of my spice combo!
-This recipe made its debut in my our Seasonal Cleanse cleanse, and has been a fan fav ever since.
-Your healthy taco salad just won't be the same without it.
+This recipe made its debut in my our 21-Day Cleanse, and has been a fan fav ever since.
+Your salad just won’t be the same without it.

 Healthy tip if using ground beef